-- Are appropriate to the needs of the food insecure population, including the distinct needs of women, men, boys and girls from different groups, as applicable. - Are coherent with relevant stated national policies, including sector policies and strategies and seek complementarity with the interventions of relevant humanitarian and development partners as well as with other CO interventions in the country (EMOPs, PRRO, P4P pilot). - Are coherent with WFP strategies, policies and normative guidance.
+- Are appropriate to the needs of the food insecure population including the distinct needs of women, men, boys and girls from different groups, as applicable. - Are coherent with relevant stated national policies, including sector policies and strategies and seek complementarity with the interventions of relevant humanitarian and development partners - Are coherent with WFP strategies, policies and normative guidance.